 When the Portuguese first set eyes on the island we now know as Taiwan, they named it Ilha Formosa or Beautiful Isle.
 The name is an understatement because, more than beautiful, Taiwan is mysterious and multifaceted.
+But you don’t have to live years in Taiwan to get a taste of what it’s like.
+Visit these twelve exciting Taiwan attractions for a glimpse through the mysteries of Taiwan.

 You can spend a morning hiking through untouched forests and be in a bustling downtown area enjoying tea with a few nibbles in the afternoon.
 You can live years in Taiwan and honestly say that there is more to the country that you have yet to explore.